WEIYanbin1999/KICGPT/README.md

 After running the link_prediction, the chatlog and output results are under the outputs/ directory.
 Text self-alignment is optional by appending --align_text at the tail of the following link prediction running commands.

+Hint: remember to specify your own OpenAI API key in arguments --api_key.